FinnLor/pace-race/readme.md

 # PaceRace

 Welcome to PaceRace, a student project to optimize the laptime of a 2D vehicle on randomly generated tracks based on reinforcement learning.
-Work is in progess.

 ## Description